Security Ignorance – A Cause For Concern?

 The check copies alone should raise some eyebrows because more than 1.2 million worthless checks enter the payment system every day.
-That’s right, more than a million checks are forged daily and this equates to losses totaling more than $18.7 billion.
+That’s right, more than a million checks are forged daily, equating to losses totaling more than $18.7 billion.
 And you know what?
 It’s getting worse.
 According to a report issued by the American Banker, estimates of losses from check fraud will grow by 2.5% annually through 2020.

-So there I was… being asked by a representative of a financial institution to send this sensitive information over email.
+So there I was… being asked by a financial institution representative to send this sensitive information over email.
 I was NOT happy.
-The way I see it, it’s MY responsibility to stop fraud if I see the potential and I definitely saw the potential in this case.
+I see it as my responsibility to stop fraud if I see the potential, and I see the potential in this case.

 The truth is that someone could simply steal the information and print that information on totally different check paper.
 Unfortunately, because police departments are desperately losing manpower with decreasing numbers of officers and recruits, prosecutors often fail to pursue an estimated 75% of bank check fraud cases.
-That leaves the mess and loss to people like us and it places even greater responsibility on the shoulders of people like us that understand the threat.
+That leaves the mess and loss to people like us, and it places even greater responsibility on the shoulders of people who understand the threat.

 Now, of course, I was frustrated that the situation with this processor disrupted the flow of business in too many ways.
-Yes, I was angry that this experience was going to cause a major inconvenience to my client.
-Of course, my confidence in the service was shaken to the point that I had them just go ahead and cease all activity until I could speak to a supervisor.
-But all of these things pale in comparison to my shock in regard to the representative’s apathy towards my concern and her unwillingness to listen.
-She was insistent that I would be emailing my statements if I wished to continue doing business and she wouldn’t budge.
+Yes, I was angry that this experience would cause a major inconvenience to my client.
+Of course, my confidence in the service was shaken to the point that I had them go ahead and cease all activity until I could speak to a supervisor.
+But all of these things pale compared to my shock regarding the representative’s apathy towards my concern and her unwillingness to listen.
+She insisted that I would be emailing my statements if I wished to continue doing business, and she wouldn’t budge.

 Thankfully, as it turned out, it was merely a horrible training gap.
-The situation was eventually rectified and the institution processed the transaction without any further hassle.
-From what I was told, the representative was pulled and trained on security protocols and the company was going to ensure that others didn’t have similar gaps so as to ensure similar situations wouldn’t happen in the future.
+The situation was eventually rectified, and the institution processed the transaction without further hassle.
+From what I was told, the representative was pulled and trained on security protocols, and the company was going to ensure that others didn’t have similar gaps to ensure similar situations wouldn’t happen in the future.

-Financial data security, care, trust, and cooperation are just a few of the things that really make a business partnership prosperous.
+Financial data security, care, trust, and cooperation are just a few things that make a business partnership prosperous.
 I should probably add diligence to that list as well.
-If I hadn’t pressed, and pressed, and kicked and screamed, who knows what might have happened?
-If I were somehow unaware of the dangers of emailing data and simply trusted that she knew what she was doing, who knows what I could have done to myself or my clients after hitting “send”?
+If I hadn’t pressed, pressed, kicked, and screamed, who knows what might have happened?
+If I were unaware of the dangers of emailing data and simply trusted that she knew what she was doing, who knows what I could have done to myself or my clients after hitting “send”?
 Thankfully, a potential tragedy was avoided due to a strong understanding of security protocols.
 Hopefully, this lesson helps you or motivates you.

 This brings us to why I am sharing this.
 Really, I wanted to remind everyone of these three points:

-2) I wanted you to know that sometimes you’re going to have to be the advocate for yourself or for others and that it’s okay to do it.
-You should never give up when you are confident that you’re doing the right thing for the right reasons.
-Be open, be mindful, be ethical and listen, but fight for yourself and fight for your clients/others… especially when they can’t.
+2) I wanted you to know that sometimes you’re going to have to advocate for yourself or others and that it’s okay to do it.
+You should never give up when you are confident you’re doing the right thing for the right reasons.
+Be open, be mindful, be ethical and listen, but fight for yourself and your clients/others, especially when they can’t.

-And 3), from a business perspective, when my clients have an issue, I listen to their concerns and then proactively work to rectify the situation.
+And 3) from a business perspective, when my clients have an issue, I listen to their concerns and then proactively work to rectify the situation.
 Can you imagine a world where more companies trained their staff to do this?
-Sure, nobody is perfect and mistakes can and will happen, but it’s when we listen to one another that REAL solutions can be found and when REAL customers are made.
+Sure, nobody is perfect, and mistakes can and will happen, but when we listen to one another, REAL solutions can be found, and REAL customers are made.
 When REAL solutions are found, solid long-term business relationships are formed.
-Remember… your customers, your employees, and stakeholders are the boss.
+Remember that your customers, employees, and stakeholders are the boss.
 Without them… you have only you.